Lingayat, Veerashaiva supporters clash in Gulbarga, 4 held

 The situation went out of control, as Lingayat supporters beat up one MS Patil, a follower of Veerashaiva.

+Karnataka: Clashes broke out b/w #Lingayat followers & Veerashaiva followers in Kalaburagi.
+Lingayat followers had come to celebrate state cabinet's approval for recommendation of separate religion for Lingayat community, Veerashaiva followers had come to protest against the same pic.twitter.com/Ds5rneqQxU— ANI (@ANI) March 19, 2018

-Police interfered and dispersed the people.
+Police intervened and dispersed the people.
 Police has taken into custody four people in connection with the incident.
 Earlier, Veerashaiva pontiff, Rambhpuri Guruji, cautioned the Congress government against recommending separate religion for Lingayats.

 He warned that Congress will have to face the music if the Cabinet recommends for separate religion status for Lingayats.